All Episodes

 It's always been fringe.

-But it isn't fringe anymore because we've elected people that think this way.
+But it isn't fringe anymore because we've elected people who think this way.

 Cliff, I appreciate the call.

-Uh we got some sound bites on all of this that we'll get to and story updates right after this break, so don't go away.
+We've got some soundbites on all of this that we'll get to and story updates right after this break, so don't go away.

 Here is the PSA.

-We've got the audio of the PSA that our callers saw air at the Michigan State.
+We've got the audio of the PSA that our callers saw air at the Michigan State football game.

-Okay, in what state is the what city is the University of Michigan found.
+Okay, in what state is the University of Michigan found?

 And Ann Arbor is where Michigan is.